Kinvey/node-qassert/Readme.md

 ### qassert.strictContains( a, b, [message] )

+Under older versions of node that lack `assert.deepStrictEqual`, this call does a coercive `qassert.deepEqual` instead.

 ### qassert.notStrictContains( a, b, [message] )

+Under older versions of node that lack `assert.deepStrictEqual`, this call does a coercive `qassert.deepEquls` instead.

 Change Log
 ----------

+- 1.4.1 - fix unit tests under node that lack strictDeepEquals
 - 1.4.0 - notContains, notStrictContains
 - 1.3.0 - fix `strictContains` to be strict, new `inorder()`, 100% test coverage
 - 1.2.0 - deepStrictEqual and notDeepStrictEqual, document fail